 University of Lodz

 The highly respected University of Lodz is one of the leading institutions of higher education in Poland.
-For decades it has been also one of the biggest and most popular Polish universities.
 It was established in 1945 as a successor of educational institutions active in Lodz in earlier times.
-The 13 faculties of the University provide programmes in 75 fields of study and 196 specializations.
-In addition, the University offers doctoral programmes, more than 100 postgraduate curricula including an MBA programme, and programmes financed by the ESF.
+The 12 faculties of the University provide programmes in 90 fields of study and 165 specializations.
+In addition, the University offers doctoral programmes, more than 56 postgraduate curricula including an MBA programme, and programmes financed by the ESF.
 About 10,000 students complete their programmes at the University of Lodz every year.
-Our students, together with those studying in Lodz within Erasmus exchange, come from about 70 different countries.
+Our students, together with those studying in Lodz within exchange programmes, come from about 90 different countries.
 In this truly international atmosphere everyone can experience the cultural diversity of both the city and the institution.

-The 40,000 students that attend classes at different faculties of the University are taught by 2,280 academic teachers, 579 of whom bear the highest academic rank.
-The interest in studying at the University of Lodz is determined not only by high quality of instruction, but also by modern programmes of study offered in Polish, English and French, and adapted to the changing demands of the labour market.
+The 37,000 students that attend classes at different faculties of the University are taught by 2,214 academic teachers, 611 of whom bear the highest academic rank.
+The interest in studying at the University of Lodz is determined not only by high quality of instruction, but also by modern programmes of study offered in Polish, English, French or Russian, and adapted to the changing demands of the labour market.
 The University treats international cooperation as a way to foster its development and continue the city’s tradition.
 Our institution regularly hosts guest speakers, renowned politicians, businessmen and cultural representatives from Poland and abroad.
 The University is repeatedly ranked among the top higher education institutions in Poland, and it especially excels in such fields of study as management, law, and economics.
+UL is one of only six Polish Universities which gained a place in the QS World University Rankings.

 International relations of the University are visible in various areas.
-Currently, within direct cooperation agreements, the school cooperates with 150 partner institutions from all over the world.
+Currently, within direct cooperation agreements, the school cooperates with 200 partner institutions from all over the world.
 Within the Erasmus Programme, the University has so far signed 600 agreements with 300 partner institutions.
 These institutions give our students, whether local or foreign, the possibility of spending a semester, or a year, abroad, and, in return, we welcome many guests from abroad spending a period of their studies in Lodz.
-The University of Lodz takes part in other exchange and research programmes such as Campus Europae, Norwegian Financial Mechanism, Compostela Group of Universities, Erasmus Mundus.
+The University of Lodz takes part in other exchange and research programmes such as Erasmus+, Campus Europae, Scholarship and Training Fund, Compostela Group of Universities, Erasmus Mundus.

 As a result of cooperation with a number of foreign universities such as Université Jean Moulin Lyon 3, Université François – Rabelais (Tours), University of Texas in Austin, Westfälische Wilhelms – Universität Münster, the R. H. Smith School of Business, University of Maryland, University of Regensburg and Centria University of Applied Sciences (Kokkola, Finland) students of the University of Lodz can graduate with dual diplomas.